Skip to content

 - 192.168.64.0/20

-The HA Companion app cannot handle Cloudflare Access’s login page, so it connects via Tailscale instead.
+The HA Companion app connects the same way.
 Tailscale provides end-to-end WireGuard encryption, so HTTPS is not needed.

 1. Install Tailscale on iPhone and connect (do NOT enable exit node)